jackal1-66/dpg-documentation/docs/software/doc/expert.md

 ${ASYNC_BIN}/o2dpg_async_update.py tag <input_config>
 ```

-If this goes wrong at any point, everything will be reset.
+If this goes wrong at any point, everything will be reset and one can start over after fixing potential merge conflict or similar.

-### Notes

-It is recommended to run all this in a dedicated working directory since running it creates additional output files.
-Also, the packages it works with are checked out and written to disk.

-If a package is not yet on disk, it will be cloned.

-#### Force retagging
+### Force retagging

 Sometimes, you created a tag but then you realise, that a commit is missing or similar.
 In that case, do
 ```bash